 Once you have a clearer picture of your future at the firm, you can be surer of whether a move is needed for you to achieve your career goals and confront your frustrations.
 Confident that a move is right for you, you need not fear the dilemma of a counter offer.

-How to make the most of a counter offer
+How to make the most of a counteroffer

 Have you already reached the point of a counter offer which has piqued your interest?
 Consider the following in order to make the most of it:

 - Make sure you know your worth.
 Contact recruitment firms and look on job boards to establish salary expectations.
 In doing so, you will be in a stronger negotiating position.
-However you do not want to oversell yourself.
+However, you do not want to oversell yourself.
 This could put you in a worse position down the line.
 If potential employers are put off by your price tag you may find yourself unable to justify your salary and therefore be frustrated by the lack of future career opportunities.
-Or you may be overpriced in your current role and vulnerable to future redundancy or to being on the bench.
+Or you may be overpriced in your current role and vulnerable to future redundancy or to be on the bench.

 - Think about how valuable you are to the firm.
 Are you a strong performer, frequently getting outstanding reports on appraisals?
 Are you an irreplaceable specialist in your field?
-If after honest self-evaluation the answers here are no, you may not only be in a weak position but might also wish to view the counter offer with suspicion.
+If after honest self-evaluation the answers here are no, you may not only be in a weak position but might also wish to view the counteroffer with suspicion.

 - Discuss more than just money.
 If it is a lack of interesting work, career development, training opportunities or mentoring support that you are dissatisfied with, raise it.
 Do not make your decision based solely on a tempting salary.

 - Ensure your thought process is pragmatic and systematic.
 It is time to divorce emotion and think about the facts.